How To Open Your Own Bar: 11 Steps To Starting A Successful Bar Or Sports Pub

 - Company Details: Specific details about your business

-- Organizational Chart: Outline of your company structure
+- Organizational Chart: An outline of your company structure

-- Marketing Strategy: How will you market your business?
+- Marketing Strategy: Your plan for how you will market your business

 - Financial Projections: Show the financial outlook of your business